manishtulsiani/particle-fire-simulation/README.md

   1. Screen - A screen defines a window of 800X600 pixels.
 The Screen class supports the following functions:

       a. init - initializes a screen object and required SDL components for rendering, texture and pixel buffer.
       b. setPixel - sets a pixel value in the buffer.
-The pixel is of the format: RGBA
+The pixel is of the format: RGBA.
       c. updateScreen - updates the screen by clearing and rerendering the texture.
       d. boxBlur - blurs the screen pixels.
       e. processEvents - processes all SDL Events till quit.